oracle/node-oracledb/doc/api.md

 The default value is 1.

-This parameter may be overridden when creating a connection pool.
+This property may be overridden when creating a connection pool.

 <a name="propdbpoolmax"></a>
 ```